 - Limit or eliminate the sweets!
 (And hopefully you're better about this one than I am!)

 - DON'T FORGET YOUR OMEGA-3'S, ESPECIALLY IF YOU'RE PREGNANT OR NURSING!
 Eating more fish and taking Cod liver oil are both great sources!
 These are very important for everyone, but especially for proper brain development in your baby and the avoidance of childhood illnesses!
-Here's one more article from Newsmax on the importance of omega-3's for pregnant Moms and children for proper brain development.
+Here's an article on the importance of omega-3's for pregnant Moms and children: proper brain development.

 - Exercise – find something you love to do!
 I may not limit the sweets as much as I should, but I am going for a run in a few minutes on this gorgeous spring day!